kkthxbye-code/csgo_bugs/sv_pure_bypass_5_2/README.md

 **Note**: If you rejoin the server and aren't kicked immediately, you can keep playing indefinitely.

-1. Close CS:GO.
-2. Run `./disable_wallhack.sh`
+1. Run `./disable_wallhack.sh`
-3. Start CS:GO.
-4. Switch shader settings to high / low.
+2. Switch shader settings to high / low.
-5. Join any server.
+3. Join any server.
-6. Disconnect.
+4. Disconnect.
-7. Run `./enable_wallhack.sh`.
+5. Run `./enable_wallhack.sh`.
-8. Switch shader settings to high / low.
+6. Switch shader settings to high / low.
-9. Reconnect.
+7. Reconnect.
-10. Profit!
+8. Profit!
 VAC-proof wallhack.

 ### Maps